 From the same cow onesie-clad traveler who brought you “7 Travel Mistakes I Made – And How You Can Avoid Them,” I present to you…7 more travel mistakes I made!
 Wait another 6-8 months and maybe we’ll have a third edition!
 Yippee!

-1. Waiting to book transportation between countries until the day of
+1. Waiting to book transportation between popular cities until the day of

 Just like booking a one-way flight with no return date is a romantic idea that can easily get squashed by airport officials, floating around the globe and seeing where the wind takes you is a romantic idea that can easily get squashed by your wallet.
 Well, my wallet, at least.

-If you do have a one-way ticket and no set time that you have to be back home, then by all means, follow the wind.
+If you have a one-way ticket and no set time that you have to go home, then by all means, follow the wind.

 2. Not booking accommodation ahead of time – especially in peak season

-You know how you’d love to party it up in New Orleans on Mardi Gras, get down at a pool party in Las Vegas in the summertime, or relax on a beach along the French Riviera when it’s nice and hot out?
+You know how you’d love to experience a Mardi Gras parade in New Orleans, get down at a pool party in Las Vegas in the summertime, or relax on a beach along the French Riviera?
 Yeah, so would literally everyone else in the entire world.
 Therefore, these and other beach, pool, and party-centric vacation destinations become much more crowded during the warm months or during a special occasion (such as Mardi Gras).

-That means that flights will be more expensive and hotels/hostels/Air Bnbs will fill up fast, and the rooms that are available will go way up in price.
+That means that flights will be more expensive and accommodation will fill up fast.
+The rooms that are available will go way up in price.
+Yay, capitalism!

-With its warm weather and booming nightclub scene, including some nightclubs right on the beach, Barcelona gets crazy busy in the summer.
+With its warm weather and booming nightclub scene, Barcelona gets crazy busy in the summer.
 Having lived there during the summer of 2016, I knew this, and stupidly thought late May was far enough in advance to book accommodation for the end of June.
 Nope.

-By the time Katie and I finally looked at accommodation, every hostel that was remotely near the city center was €40 at cheapest, and I love hostels dearly, but a hostel bed should never cost anywhere near €40.
+By the time Katie and I finally looked at places to stay, every hostel that was remotely near the city center was €40 at the cheapest.
+I love hostels dearly, but a hostel bed should never cost anywhere near €40.

-We ended up staying at this janky hotel with bunk beds 45 minutes away from the center.
-Sharing our room with us was eight large Russian men who sat in circles on the floor, chain smoked cigarettes at 9 a.m. and would stop talking and stare at us whenever we left to go to the bathroom.
-Which is like, not ideal.
+We ended up staying at this janky hotel with bunk beds that was roughly 45 minutes away from the city center.
+Also sharing our room with us were eight large Russian men who spent the vast majority of every day sitting shirtless in a circle on the floor chain-smoking cigarettes and having loud conversations, although whenever we would come in or out of the room, they would immediately all stop talking and stare at us.
+Not exactly my ideal choice of roommates.

-So, don’t do like me – if you’re going somewhere that’s bound to be poppin’ when you’ll be there, do yourself a favor and start figuring out where you’re sleeping 2-3 months ahead of time.
+If you are going somewhere during peak season or a special event, do yourself a favor and figure out where you’re sleeping 2-3 months ahead of time.

 …and finding yourself in a torrential downpour on Grafton Street the minute you arrive in Dublin with nothing but a light hoodie to protect you.